LoyolaChicagoBooks/introcs-csharp/rst/nant.rst

 .. literalinclude:: ../examples/hello+nant/nant-build.txt
    :language: text

-When nant is run, you can observe that the Hello.build file is being used to copile the program.
+When nant is run, you can observe that the Hello.build file is being used to compile the program.
 That's because NAnt *tells you* so by indicating the Buildfile it is using.
 Even though we did not use Hello.build anywhere on the command line, NAnt decided to look for it by finding *any* filename that ends in .build.